Boston Corbett: Disappearance

 In January 1887, due to his fame as "Lincoln's Avenger", Corbett was appointed assistant doorkeeper of the Kansas House of Representatives in Topeka.
 On February 15, he became convinced that officers of the House were discriminating against him.
 He jumped to his feet, brandished a revolver, and began chasing the officers out of the building.
 No one was hurt, and Corbett was arrested.
 The following day, a judge declared Corbett insane and sent him to the Topeka Asylum for the Insane.
 On May 26, 1888, he escaped from the asylum on horseback.
 He then rode to Neodesha, Kansas, where he briefly stayed with Richard Thatcher, "an old comrade".
 When Corbett left, he told Thatcher he was going to Mexico.
+Corbett then vanished and was never seen again.

 Conjecture arose that rather than going to Mexico, Corbett may have settled in a cabin he built in the forests near Hinckley, in Pine County in eastern Minnesota and that he died in the Great Hinckley Fire on September 1, 1894.
 This conjecture was based on speculation about the name "Thomas Corbett" appearing on the list of dead and a secondhand account by someone who said the fire victim had claimed to be Boston Corbett.
 Scott Martelle cited it as "too tenuous a connection to credit".
 (Note: Writer Dale L. Walker proposed Corbett as a suspect in the Jack the Ripper murders of 1888.)

-In September 2024, a presentation given to the 36th International Congress of Genealogical and Heraldic Sciences showed that the man who died in the Hinckley fire was Thomas Gilbert Corbitt, originally from Steuben County, New York, and not Boston Corbett.
-Proofs included the Civil War "invalid" filing by Thomas G. Corbitt, dated September 19, 1890, in Minnesota and on the same document, the widow's filing on August 9, 1895.
-Another proof included a newspaper article from the September 24, 1894, edition of the Steuben Farmers Advocate, announcing that Thomas Corbitt, formerly of Thurston, Steuben County, New York, had perished in the Hinckley fire.

-Impostors
+Imposters

 Several men claimed to be Corbett in the years following his disappearance.
 A few years after Corbett was last seen in Neodesha, Kansas, a patent medicine salesman in Enid, Oklahoma, filed an application using Corbett's name to receive pension benefits.
 After an investigation proved that the man was not Boston Corbett, he was imprisoned.
 In September 1905, a man arrested in Dallas also claimed to be Corbett.
-He, too, was proven to be an impostor and was sent to prison for perjury and then to the Government Hospital for the Insane.
+He, too, was proven to be an imposter and was sent to prison for perjury and then to the Government Hospital for the Insane.